 IEEE 802.15.8 should include a security function which provides the necessary means to achieve:

-protection of the integrity of the system (e.g. system access, stability and availability)
+protection of the integrity of the system (e.g., stability and availability)

 protection and confidentiality of user-generated traffic and user-related data (e.g. location privacy, user identity)

 The impact of security procedures on the performance of other system procedures, such as discovery and pairing procedures shall be minimized.

+Possibly aided by higher layers, 802.15.8 PAC shall support the authenticity and privacy of the identity of a PD.

+Possibly aided by higher layers, 802.15.8 PAC shall support the privacy and confidentiality of communication.

+Scalability

+IEEE 802.15.8 shall support scalability according to the number of PDs or data rates.

+802.15.8 PAC discovery and communications shall take place in mass deployment of PDs.

 Performance requirements